PostHog/posthog.com/contents/handbook/people/hiring-process.md

 When you book, you have the option of selecting a Google Meet or Zoom call.
 You should default to Zoom unless you are scheduling a meeting that you are not attending yourself, in which case use Google Meet (as Zoom will require you to attend as host).

-Make sure you have set an agenda for the meeting - this is to be welcoming to the candidate and to let the internal PostHog team member know what they need to cover in the meeting.
+Make sure you have set an agenda for the meeting in order to be welcoming to the candidate and to let the internal PostHog team member know what they need to cover in the meeting.
 The person who _books_ the meeting is responsible for setting the agenda.

 ## Our Hiring Process